 You're in the Database.
 You're Just Ranked Low.

-Modern applicant tracking systems don't just determine whether your resume gets stored — they score and rank it against every other application for the same role.
+Many modern applicant tracking systems don't just determine whether your resume gets stored.
+They score or rank it against the rest of the applicant pool, and on platforms that don't auto-rank, recruiter keyword searches play the same gatekeeping role.
 Getting parsed correctly is the entry ticket.
-Where you rank determines whether a recruiter ever actually sees you.
+Where you rank determines whether a recruiter ever sees you.

-Recruiters working through a large applicant pool don't review every application.
-They work from the top of the ranked list until they have enough qualified candidates to move into interviews.
-A resume in the bottom half of the results isn't rejected — it's just never reached.
+In high-volume pools, recruiters typically work from the top of the ranked list until they have enough qualified candidates to move into interviews.
+A resume in the bottom half of the results isn't rejected, it's never reached.
 The outcome looks identical from the candidate's side: silence.
+If that silence is what brought you here, ranking is one of seven distinct reasons resumes go unanswered — and the least visible of them.

 This is the shift most ATS advice hasn't caught up to.
 Optimizing for parseability gets you into the database.
 Optimizing for rank is what gets you a conversation.